 People who stammer aren't to blame for their stammer coming back.

-He said that therapists thought that stammering could be treated with classical conditioning - i.e. that it’s possible to condition stammering out of someone in the same way you might stop a dog barking by punishing it when it barks.
+He said that therapists back then thought that stammering could be treated with classical conditioning - i.e., that it’s possible to condition stammering out of someone in the same way you might stop a dog barking by punishing it when it does bark.

 Inevitably, stammering always seemed to come back.
 People relapsed because, hey, it can be hard to keep so much focus on something when we lead busy lives.
 No-one knew why stammering returned, so the blame was put on the patient: ‘If only you’d tried hard enough with the technique it would still work’, was a common response.